An Official Website of the Principality of KaharagiaHere's how you know

 While all honours grants are the Sovereign’s alone, the Crown is advised by two bodies that review nominations and provide recommendations:

-• The Chancellery of the Royal Kaharagian Honours — the administrative body that receives and processes nominations, maintains official records, and provides expert advice on honours matters.
+• The Chancellery of the Royal Kaharagian Honours — the administrative body that receives and processes nominations, maintains official records, and advises on honours matters.

 • The Honours Committee — an advisory body that reviews nominations and assesses candidates against established criteria, providing independent recommendations to the Sovereign.

-Together, the Chancellery and the Honours Committee ensure that nominations are thoroughly assessed and that recommendations presented to the Sovereign are of the highest quality.
-However, the final decision on any honour rests entirely with the Sovereign.
+Together, the Chancellery and the Honours Committee review all nominations before presenting recommendations to the Sovereign.
+The final decision on any honour rests entirely with the Sovereign.

 Functions of the Chancellery